antonioChristofoletti/course-linux/README.md

 - `wc`: show the quantity of characters in a file
     - `-l` show quantity of lines, `-c` show quantity of characters, `-w` quantity words
     - Example: `w -lcw *.txt`
+- `scp`: Copy a file from localhost to another computer using SSH features, It is considered secure.
+There are a lot of useful parameters
+    - Example: `scp file ubuntu@1.1.1.1:destiny directory`.

 ### Compacting